Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 ## Stretch goals

+1. Configure Code Coverage in the build.
+Update the Visual Studio Test task, queue a build, download the code coverage file and see what code is covered and what is not.

 1. Configure Application Insights on your Web App through the Azure Portal

 1. Export the ARM template to set up the Web App in Azure, integrate it in your Release definition